 The quickest and most reliable way to get tables of contents alerts is to visit to the Journal homepage on the publisher's website.
 Most journals provide alerts in either e-mail or RSS format.
 However, if you want to set up tables of contents alerts for a long list of journals, these services are recommended:

 Alerts for a topic or author

-- Web of Knowledge enables you to set up an alert to notify you when a particular article has been cited.
+- Web of Science enables you to set up an alert to notify you when a particular article has been cited.
 You might be interested in using this to find out when someone has cited an article or conference paper that you have written.